Alois Hudal: Resignation and death

-Until his death in 1963, he never stopped trying to obtain an amnesty for Nazis.
-Despite his protests against antisemitism in the 1930s, in his memoirs, with full knowledge of the Holocaust as of 1962, the "Brown Bishop" (as he was called in the German press) said of his actions in favour of war criminals and genocide perpetrators and participants: "I thank God that He opened my eyes and allowed me to visit and comfort many victims in their prisons and concentration camps and [to help] them escape with false identity papers".
-However, the "victims" were Axis prisoners of war and their "concentration camps" were Allied detention camps.
+Until his death in 1963, he never stopped trying to obtain amnesty for Nazis.
+Despite his protests against antisemitism in the 1930s, in his memoirs, with full knowledge of the Holocaust as of 1962, the "Brown Bishop" (as he was called in the German press) said of his actions in favour of war criminals and genocide perpetrators and participants: "I thank God that He opened my eyes and allowed me to visit and comfort many victims in their prisons and concentration camps and [to help] them escape with false identity papers", referring to Nazi war criminals who were Axis prisoners of war in Allied detention camps.

 After he was banned from Rome by Pius XII, Hudal withdrew to his residence in Grottaferrata, embittered towards Pius XII.
 He died in 1963.
 His diaries were published in Austria 13 years after his death and describe perceived Vatican injustices he experienced under Pius XI and Pius XII after the publication of his book.
 Hudal maintained the opinion that a bargain among socialism, nationalism and Christianity was the only realistic way of securing the future.